Stryker Orthopaedics recalled its Rejuvenate Modular and ABG II modular-neck hip stems on July 4, 2012. (announced by FDA on July 6, 2012).

 The Stryker Rejuvenate is not a metal-on-metal hip device, but it does have metal-on-metal components.
 Unlike most femoral components, which consist of one part, the modular femoral neck-stem involved in this recall features two metal parts that fit inside of each other.

 The ABG II Modular Hip System was first marketed in November 2009 and the Rejuvenate Modular System came onto the market right after that in either late 2009 or very early 2010.

 According to Stryker, modular hip replacements are designed provide surgeons with an ability to better fit an individual’s natural hip geometry in technically challenging situations, and they have been promoted as providing improved stability and range of motion, due to the custom fit.
 This has resulted in the modular hip replacements being used among many younger and more active patients

-These were not considered metal on metal hips at all until recently, since they don’t use a metal on metal ball and cup like the ASR and Pinnacle MOMs and other standard MOMs.
+These were not considered metal on metal hips at all until recently, since they don’t use a metal on metal ball and cup like the ASR and other metal on metal (MOM) systems.
 They were actually thought of as a very good alternative to MOMs for a while because of this.

 Instead, there is a problem where the neck is pressed into the stem, and the junction of these two pieces takes most of the load over the life of the hip.
 The necks are made out of a chromium and cobalt alloy and they have two problems – corrosion and wearing of the neck from very slight movement in the stem if it loosens a little – which both can release ions.

 The recall was initiated due to the potential risks associated with modular-neck stems, including the potential for fretting and/or corrosion at or about the modular-neck junction, which may result in adverse local tissue reactions manifesting with pain and/or swelling.